WillFantom/clickos-docker/ReadMe.md

 Container that can be used to build ClickOS unikernel images in a reproducible manner.

+This branch `clickos-dev` is to be used for ClickOS development.
+For this, no ClickOS is pulled in via the dockerfile.
+It is instead expected that ClickOS will be provided via a shared volume.

 ## Running

 To build, simply run the following command: